IBM/aspera-cli/docs/README.erb.md

 All options for <%=tool%> can be set on command line, or by env vars, or using [Option Preset](#option-preset) in the configuration file.

-A configuration file provides a way to define default values, especially for authentication options, thus avoiding to always having to specify those options on the command line.
+A configuration file provides a way to define default values, especially for authentication options, thus avoiding having to always specify those options on the command line.

 The default configuration file is: `$HOME/.aspera/<%=cmd%>/config.yaml` (this can be overridden with option `--config-file=path` or its env var).